ivanmestre/VirtualC8/README.md

 Chip 8 emulator written in C#

 ## Build
-Open VirtualC8.sln on Visual Studio 2019 and Build the Solution
+1) Open VirtualC8.sln on Visual Studio 2022 and Build the Solution.
+2) Copy a SDL release dll to the executable folder

 ## Run
 Drag and drop the rom file over the executable to play.